-- ✓ Try to involve as many parents as possible.
-Be creative in finding meaningful work for those who indicate their wish to volunteer. - ✓ Keep in mind that Developmental parent-volunteers will move on as their children grow.
+\checkmark Try to involve as many parents as possible.
+Be creative in finding meaningful work for those who indicate their wish to volunteer.

+✓ Keep in mind that Developmental parent-volunteers will move on as their children grow.
 Don't expect the mom who loved working with pre-schoolers to stay in that job until their child makes them a grandma!
 Their tie is primarily their child, even while loving others of the same age.

-- ✓ Facilitate the flow of information from one year to the next so the new parentvolunteer does not have to take time researching hard-to-locate data on what has been done in the past. - ✓ Stimulate and support a climate of flexibility and creativity.
-Enjoy the variety of people who pass through the job assignments as they bring their unique ideas to the work. - ✓ Avoid any attempts by parents to gain special favors for their child.
-Side-step any such overtures and rotate parents and assignments often. - ✓ Monitor interactions between volunteers and children.
-Keep in mind that you are working with a vulnurable population.
-If inappropriate behavior of the volunteer is noted either toward their own or another's child intervene volunteer from the assignment.
+✓ Facilitate the flow of information from one year to the next so the new parentvolunteer does not have to take time researching hard-to-locate data on what has been done in the past.

+\checkmark Stimulate and support a climate of flexibility and creativity.
+Enjoy the variety of people who pass through the job assignments as they bring their unique ideas to the work.

+✓ Avoid any attempts by parents to gain special favors for their child.
+Side-step any such overtures and rotate parents and assignments often.

+✓ Monitor interactions between volunteers and children.
+Keep in mind that you are working with a vulnerable population.
+If inappropriate behavior of the volunteer is noted - either toward their own or another's child - intervene immediately to halt and correct it.
+If it should be truly damaging, remove the volunteer from the assignment.
 (A very, very rare occurrence.)

-Developmental

-Job Possibilities

-Room parent

-Party aide

-Coach

-Club advisor

-Teacher aide

-Event assistant

-Advisory Board